TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/lua/index.md

 As a result, there's not a ton of explaining that needs to be done.

 Essentially, Lua has a native printing function which can be used to write a string to stdout.
-In this case, it's called print, but the developers could have just as easily called it put, write, println, or puts.
-If you know of any other fun print function names, let me know in the comments.
+In this case, it's called `print`, but the developers could have just as easily called it `put`, `write`, `println`, or `puts`.

-As usual, we pass a string to the print function, and the function handles the rest.
+As usual, we pass a string to the `print` function, and the function handles the rest.